iceBear67/gradi/README.md

 6. Global Cache: caches/jars-X (You'll have to re-download them, especially Android Developers) (DONE)
 7. Remove old dependencies that you never use.
 (WIP)

-All of them are configurable and you can choose what you want to clean, but you will have to build by your self since you edited the code.
+All of them are optional and you can choose what you want to clean, but you will have to rebuild gradi.

 # Screenshots
 Before: